Example questions

 df <- df %>% filter(age >= 18)

-1. Please assess whether the makefile below will run when you type “make”. (analysis)
+1. Please assess whether the makefile below will correctly work when you type “make” in the \code folder of this project. (analysis)

 Directory Structure: